erdogant/undouble/docs/pages/html/_sources/Examples.rst.txt

 Perceptual hash
 ------------------

 The perceptual hash function detected 38 groups that could be linked to 41 images with an identical hash (threshold=0).
-A visual inspection showed no collisions but near-identical images were detected, such as the motorbikes.
+A visual inspection showed no collisions but near-identical images were detected, such as the motorbikes, as illustrated in the figure below.
+By increasing the hash size to 16 (256-bit), 10 groups for 20 images were detected.
+No collisions and no near-identical images were present only images that are visually similar.

 .. |phash_101objects| image:: ../figs/phash_101objects.png